Walter Hackett (baseball)

-Walter Henry Hackett (August 15, 1857 – October 2, 1920) was a Major League Baseball shortstop.
+Walter Henry Hackett (August 15, 1857 – October 2, 1920) was an American Major League Baseball shortstop.
 He played for the 1884 Boston Reds in the Union Association and the 1885 Boston Beaneaters in the National League.
 He later played in the minor leagues through 1889.
 His brother, Mert Hackett and cousins Dad Clarkson, John Clarkson and Walter Clarkson all also played professional baseball.